 3. Setting up lead field mapping

-To make sure you do not lose any data captured on the lead object when converting a lead to a contact, remember to set up lead field mapping.
+To make sure you do not lose any data captured on the lead object when converting a lead, remember to set up lead field mapping.
 To do this, navigate to Setup —> Customize —> Leads —> Fields —> Lead Custom Fields & Relationships —> Map Lead Fields.
-Before doing this, you must be sure that you've duplicated any custom fields on the contact object.
+Before doing this, you must be sure that you've duplicated any custom fields on either the contact, account, or opportunity objects.

 4. Getting this information to your developer